Board of Education

 Addressing the Board

 In writing: Residents, staff and students may express their views by writing to the Board of Education in care of the District Clerk, Greater Johnstown School District, 1 Sir Bills Circle, Suite 101, Johnstown NY 12095.
-Copies of any materials submitted will be provided to all Board members for consideration.
+Materials submitted will be distributed to Board members.

 By following the Chain of Command: Please remember that complaints are often best handled by the administrator in charge of the unit closest to the source of the complaint.
 In most instances, complaints should be made to the building principal if the matter can’t be resolved by a teacher; or to the athletic director if the matter can’t be resolved by a coach.
 If complaints aren’t resolved satisfactorily at this level, they may be carried to the Superintendent.
 If complaints aren’t resolved satisfactorily at the Superintendent level, they may be carried to the Board of Education.